 For starters, high-capacity cells tend to be integrated into systems, machines, or structures with very little space for the sensor to be installed.
 For that reason, heavy-duty cells need to be designed so that they are small, lightweight, and compact with regard to their overall capacity.
-National Scale Technology has planned and constructed high-capacity cells as little as one inch in height and six inches wide.
+Measurement Specialists has planned and constructed high-capacity cells as little as one inch in height and six inches wide.

 Another key benefit of these dense load cell designs is that they’re more affordable and are much easier to produce, assemble and incorporate into various load-monitoring systems.
 The geometry also plays a huge role.
 As a general rule, the tank, bridge, and other equipment where force needs to be measured has been manufactured and installed previously.
 In order to install a high-capacity cell, a retrofit is necessary.
 Similar to a jigsaw puzzle piece, the geometry of a high-capacity load cell requires that it fit perfectly into the equipment or structure it’s monitoring.
 The supplier of the load cell must be able to design the cell’s overall geometry to the necessary shape so it can be integrated into the current equipment.
 This could necessitate machining the load cell’s geometry to be circular, rectangular, square, or some other shape so that it fits the necessary space available.

 Last, but not least, many systems in the aforementioned application list are unable to properly and safely function without examining the forces that they are subjected to.
 Appropriate design, manufacture, as well as the deliverance of the correct capacity cell are crucial to the project’s success.
-At National Scale Technology, our manufacturing operation allows us to distribute custom-made load cells with capacities of more than one million pounds in four weeks or earlier—something that most companies are unable to do.
+At Measurement Specialists, our manufacturing operation allows us to distribute custom-made load cells with capacities of more than one million pounds in four weeks or earlier—something that most companies are unable to do.

 In regard to the delivery and installation of large scale load cells, it somewhat depends on the pace that the load cells are able to be calibrated to NIST traceable standards.
 There are only a few locations with these standards that can calibrate high-capacity load cells to one million pounds or higher.
 We have long-standing relations with large-scale testing facilities, which along with our in-house capabilities allow us to rush NIST calibrations for our custom load cells.
 All loads need to be calculated precisely to ensure structural integrity and safety.
 With the highest accuracy requirements and limited availability of capacities of one million pounds and more, accuracy needs to be within 0.25 percent of full scale.